 Unique tea plucking experience with knowledge on the manufacturing process of tea.

 With astonishing views of the Ella Gap, Ravana Falls and the Little Adam’s Peak, this small, yet beautiful town of Ella is a must visit during your holiday in Sri Lanka.
-Get set for a night of two of absolute relaxation alongside some of the most exquisite scenery that the country has to offer.
+Get set for a night or two of absolute relaxation alongside some of the most exquisite scenery that the country has to offer.

 With a perfect combination of sun, sand and water that stretches up to about 1600kms, one cannot have enough of the astonishing coastline of Sri Lanka.
-Beach lovers from around the globe are bound to enjoy the different kinds of beaches they see at different coastal areas in Sri Lanka.
+Beach lovers from around the globe are bound to enjoy the different kinds of beaches they see in different coastal areas in Sri Lanka.
 While some have soft white sand and calm waters, some are long and golden with the perfect waves for surfing.
 Some shores may have the perfect atmosphere to relax and give yourself a sun tan while others may be livelier with people trying to have a good time.

 The great news is that there is no need to worry about whether or not the weather will come in the way of experiencing the enjoyment of beaches in Sri Lanka.
 This is because if for example there is rain on the southwest coast, the eastern coastline will have ideal weather for a beach holiday, and vice versa.